sgibson47/my-recipe-box-2/notes.md

         #update,
         #edit
         #index
-      - forms & controllers should accomodate selecting 5 ingredients from existing ingredients or create 1 new ingredient when creating a new recipe
+      X - forms & controllers should accomodate selecting 5 ingredients from existing ingredients or
+      - create 1 new ingredient when creating a new recipe

  Needs to Happen:
  - Create/Read/Update/Delete Ingredients